henrik242/musicbrowser/musicbrowser/README.txt

 - Make sure the web server user (e.g. www-data) has write permission to the sound device, e.g. by "sudo chmod a+w /dev/dsp*"

-Playback via slimserver
+Playback via Slimserver
 -----------------------
-- Make sure your slimserver is running
+- Make sure your Slimserver is running
-- Navigate to Slimserver -> Browse -> Music Folder
+- Navigate to Slimserver -> Browse -> Music Folder in a web browser
 - Right-click on the play symbol on a folder and select "copy link location"
 - Paste the link into a text editor.
 It should look something like this:
   "http://myserver:9000/status_header.html?p0=playlist&p1=play&p2=file%3A%2F%2F%2Fmnt%2Fmy_music%2FAbsurd%2520Minds&player=00%3A04%3A20%3A07%3A62%3A46"